Matthew-D-Johnston/ls202-html-and-css/ls202_lesson_1/ls202_l1_notes.md

 #### 2. [Getting to Know HTML](https://learn.shayhowe.com/html-css/getting-to-know-html/)

 This tutorial discusses some basic HTML concepts, notably semantics, headings, paragraphs, simple HTML-based styling, and the general structure of an HTML document.
 It also examines hyperlinks and URLs.

+In this lesson we covered the following:

+* What semantics are and why they are important
+* `<div>`s and `<span>`s, and the difference between block- and inline-level elements
+* Which text-based elements best represent the content of a page
+* The HTML5 structural elements and how to define the structure and organization of our content and page
+* How to use hyperlinks to navigate between web pages or websites

 #### 3. [Getting to Know CSS](https://learn.shayhowe.com/html-css/getting-to-know-css/)

 This tutorial brings CSS into the mix, introducing the cascade, specificity, selectors, and an assortment of properties.

+Within this lesson we've discussed the following:

+* How style sheets cascade from the top to the bottom of a file
+* What specificity is and how we can calculate it
+* How to combine selectors to target specific elements or groups of elements
+* How to use multiple classes on a single element to layer on different styles for more modular code
+* The different color values available to use within CSS, including keyword, hexadecimal, RGB, and HSL values
+* The different length values available to use within CSS, including pixels, percentages, and em units

+---

+## 5. Creating an HTML Skeleton